nhimsel/project-csc3070/README.md

 ### Configuration:

-Configuration is done in `config.json`.
+The configuration is best done via the `Settings` panel found in the tray icon.

-If compiled to an exe, `config.json` should be in the same directory as the exe.

-If not compiled, `config.json` should be in the same directory as `main.py`.

 #### Options